Power your automotive ecosystem with a connected consumer digital strategy

 It would be an enormous misstep to ignore consumer requests for personal interaction.
 Many aspects of the car buying journey are confusing and impersonal.
 Packages, pricing and inventory are inconsistent across manufacturer, dealer, third-party and social sites.
 Often, a customer could benefit from some handholding when things get complicated.

 Consumers expect to see consistent messages meant specifically for them across all channels.
-In fact, recent analysis has found that personalization reduces acquisition costs by 50%.2 And because personalization is a proven tactic for improving communication with buyers, customer experience leaders who focus on personalization grow revenue 12% faster than laggards.3 Automotive customer demands to deliver seamless and personalized experiences will only increase with the rise of shared mobility, autonomous driving and vehicle connectivity.
+In fact, recent analysis has found that personalization reduces acquisition costs by 50%.3 And because personalization is a proven tactic for improving communication with buyers, customer experience leaders who focus on personalization grow revenue 12% faster than laggards.4 Demands for seamless and personalized experiences will only increase with the rise of shared mobility, autonomous driving and vehicle connectivity.

 Dealers working with OEM digital programs are in the early stages of personalizing the consumer journey from Tier 1 to Tier 3.
-For example, a consumer shopping on a Tier 1 site or researching vehicles on a 3rd party site who then visit a dealer website should be shown services, vehicles and offers previously viewed.
+A consumer shopping on a Tier 1 site or researching vehicles on a third-party site who then visits a dealer website should be shown services, vehicles and offers previously viewed.
 For example, a shopper looking at a full-size pickup on an OEM website should be served that vehicle first when moving over to a dealer site.

 “For dealers to reach their target audiences, a digital advertising and video/social media strategy is required that reaches prospects where they are already spending their time — and literally places the messaging into the palms of their hands.